haodong0518/haodong0518.github.io/_posts/2024-01-15-Robotics-Arm-Simulation.md

 - A CSV file for CoppeliaSim to simulate the youBot’s task.
 - A data file with the end-effector error as a function of time.

-Project Workflow
-Initialize and Test:

-Set up CoppeliaSim and test with sample CSV files.
-Validate the block's initial and goal configurations.
-Develop and Simulate:

-Write software to generate the trajectory and control commands.
-Simulate using CoppeliaSim to ensure the youBot performs the pick-and-place task successfully.
-Milestones:
+## Milestones:

-Milestone 1: Kinematics simulator and CSV output.
+- Milestone 1: Kinematics simulator and CSV output.
-Milestone 2: Reference trajectory generation.
+- Milestone 2: Reference trajectory generation.
-Milestone 3: Feedforward control.
+- Milestone 3: Feedforward control.
-Final Step: Complete the project and prepare the submission.

 By following these steps, I will create a robust software solution to control the youBot, achieving precise and accurate mobile manipulation in a simulated environment.